How Much Do Snake Plants Cost?

 What Is So Special About Snake Plants?

 For those debating whether a snake plant is worth the money, there are some things to consider.
-First, if you're choosing indoor plants, snake plants are perfect choices.
+First, if you're choosing indoor plants, snake plants are the perfect choice.

 Not only will they grow well inside, but they also tend to flourish as long as they're near a window.
 In addition, snake plants produce higher amounts of oxygen than other houseplants, which can purify the air throughout your space.